Gereshk/Gereshk.github.io/_posts/2022-12-04-THM Advent of Cyber Day 4.md

 From the scan we can see that **SSH** is running on port 22

-With the first two questions answered we move on, following the instructions, to accessing the samba service we do that by opening our file explorer and connecting to the address
+With the first two questions answered we move on, following the instructions, to accessing the samba service we do that by opening our file explorer and connecting to the address.
+We sould know that samba is available because when we ran the NMAP scan with the -sV flag it returned that samba was running on ports 139 and 445 which are the default ports.

 ```bash
 smb://Ipaddressfortargetmachine